Podarcis

-Podarcis is a genus of lizards in the family Lacertidae.
+Podarcis is a genus of lizards, known colloquially as wall lizards, in the family Lacertidae.
 Its members look very similar to lizards of the genus Lacerta, to which they were considered to belong until the 1970s.
 While similar externally and ecologically, Podarcis form a distinct group differing from Lacerta by the construction of the skull and the hemipenis, and by the processes of the caudal vertebrae.
-They are commonly known as wall lizards.
-They are native to Europe and northern Africa, and most species are restricted to the Mediterranean region.
+Wall lizards are native to Europe and northern Africa, and most species are restricted to the Mediterranean region.
 Wall lizards diversified and hybridized during the Messinian salinity crisis.
 The Italian wall lizard and the common wall lizard have been introduced to North America, where they have become intermediate hosts for some Acuariidae larvae.

 Species and subspecies

-The genus Podarcis contains the following 26 species which are recognized as being valid.
+The genus Podarcis contains the following 27 species which are recognized as being valid.
 A few of the many recognized subspecies are also listed here.